iterorganization/IMAS-ParaView/docs/source/plugins/profiles_2d_reader.rst

 ==================

 .. versionadded:: 2.0.0
-.. versionchanged:: 2.2.0 Improve visualization of 2D grid.
+.. versionchanged:: 2.2.0 Improved visualization of 2D grid.

 This page explains how to use the 2D Profiles Reader to visualize 2D profile data.